 Bnaaswi gently removes his dance regalia from a suitcase—a bead-heavy belt, rosette headband, cuffs, dance sticks gleaming with color and shine, a bonfire of reds, oranges and yellow, bordered in deep blue.
 He does all the beadwork on a loom of his own design.
 The outfit is for “fancy dancing,” a fast-paced, swirling, stomping dance.

 It’s called fancy dancing for good reason.
 The dance was developed during the days of Buffalo Bill and the Wild West shows when powwows started to produce revenue and audiences wanted something flashy.
 Fancy dancing was the result.

 Bnaaswi’s regalia radiates fun and pride.
 When he wears it, people ask to have their photographs taken with him.
 He danced in the 1999 movie Grey Owl and has won the Baraga Midnight Two-Step Championship of the World four times.

 It’s nice to get that attention he says, and laughs.

 Richard Lewis pushes his long, graying hair back over his shoulder.
-He’s leaning back in an easy chair in the Native art store, Mahdezewin International, that he and his friend Maggie run in the Soo.
+He’s leaning back in an easy chair in the Native art store, Mahdezewin International.
+He and his friend Maggie run the Soo shop.
 Drum music plays softly and paintings that draw from Anishinabek legends and culture hang on the walls—spirit beings, the forest, islands, boulders.